 - Forgets steps or operation sequences

 - Problems with

 What kind of testing is needed for eligibility?

-A comprehensive standardized evaluation by a trained professional is necessary to qualify a student for accommodations and EDC services.
+A comprehensive standardized evaluation by a trained professional is necessary to qualify a student for accommodations and Learning Disabilities Support.
 An evaluation:

 - assesses the specific learning differences involved.

 - determines whether the learning problems result from a learning disability or from other possible causes.